longsleep/build-pine64-image/kernel/README.md

 Now that you have a Kernel and initrd copy them together with the compiled device tree to a target location.
 You can use the `install_kernel.sh` script to do that for you.
-So put them on a partiion which is readable by U-Boot.
+So put them on a partition which is readable by U-Boot.
 If you do not have that location yet, just use "-" to put the files into `../build` folder to be picked up later.